f-book-com/megarep/README.md

         normal queries of the same database.
 Database maintainers only have to provide queries they are familiar with.

-2. MegaRep itself allows for very complex queries while being easy to use and combine with other tools.
+2. PDC itself allows for very complex queries while being easy to use and combine with other tools.
 These queries can be far more complex than anything that would be possible on traditional web interfaces of poetry databases.
-3. MegaRep provides tools for finding poems and accessing their metadata (and if available, their text) without having to download any unnecessary data.
+3. PDC provides tools for finding poems and accessing their metadata (and if available, their text) without having to download any unnecessary data.